Abhinandams/LIFE_CONNECT/README.md

 ## **Project Overview**
 LifeConnect is an emergency response system designed to assist users in **blood donation requests** and **accident reporting**.
 It features a **React-based frontend** and a **Firebase-powered backend**, ensuring real-time assistance and seamless communication.

-Additionally, LifeConnect includes an **AI Chatbot powered by Gemini API**, allowing users to ask queries related to blood requirements and accident reporting.

 ---

 ## **🚀 Features**